 Double Loop Spiral Tug Toy with Shared Strands at Midpoint

 Alternatively, you can knot shared strands at the midpoint instead of simply passing through.
+This makes a nice sturdy connection.
 To do this without altering the visual appearance of the tugs, the shared strands must be the same colour.
-The example shown here uses two shared green strands.
+The example double loop tug toy shown here uses two shared green strands.
+Each tug has two green strands, with a woven connection transitioning between tugs at their intersection.

 Weaving the Double (Infinity) Loop Tug Toy